-Here is a skeleton of an airline service bot written in MICA.
-Its full implementation is available here.
+Here is a skeleton of an airline service bot written in ADL.
+Its full implementation is available at MICA.

 Flight Cancel: